Iridium Boosts Production as the First Launch Is Within Reach

 While certain stations require more hours of effort than others, with the most detailed work occurring at the Thermal Cycling Test station, each represents a critical step toward delivering a fully functional Iridium NEXT satellite.

-Chief Executive Officer Matt Desch added, “This milestone has been a long time coming, but signals that we’re nearing first launch.
+Chief Executive Officer Matt Desch added about Iridium boosts production, “This milestone has been a long time coming, but signals that we’re nearing first launch.
 It’s been exciting to see our powerful new satellites take shape from a concept seven years ago into a working, fully tested vehicle, ready to be shipped to Vandenberg for launch.
 With the assembly pace picking up, we’re all excited about the potential of these new satellites and look forward to getting them all in operation by the end of 2017.”

 The Iridium NEXT satellite network will consist of 66 low-earth orbit satellites, with six in-orbit spares and nine ground spares.
 The constellation uses a unique cross-linked architecture made possible by four antennae on each satellite, allowing them to communicate with each other and deliver a truly global network.
 Each satellite also features a main mission antenna that links the subscriber to this cross-linked infrastructure.
-Once fully operational, Iridium NEXT will offer greater bandwidth, data speeds and other functionalities (like global, real-time aircraft and ship surveillance).
+Once fully operational, Iridium NEXT will offer greater bandwidth, data speeds and other functionalities (like global, real-time aircraft and ship surveillance); so Iridium boosts production.

 During the last three months, the number of assembly, integration and testing engineers working on Iridium NEXT has doubled at Orbital’s facility.
 With the vast resources and aerospace engineering talent in the Phoenix area, the facility plans on adding another 30 engineers as production increases to complete more than five satellites per month.
 Once completed, each satellite will remain in storage at the production facility until it’s time for shipment to Vandenberg Air Force Base.

 Contact Apollo SatCom with any questions.